On the singularity of adjacency matrices for random regular digraphs: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
-In \Cref{sec_ideas} we describe the ideas of the proof in more detail, reviewing the approach introduced by Koml\'os to classify potential null vectors as structured and unstructured, and illustrating our use of couplings by solving a toy problem. \Cref{sec_prelim} gives the formal statements and proofs for the tools that were motivated in \Cref{sec_ideas}, namely the ``shuffling" coupling of rrd matrices, discrepancy properties for random regular digraphs (including results from \cite{Cook:discrep}), and a concentration inequality for the symmetric group due to Chatterjee.
-After establishing the discrepancy properties for $M$ in \Cref{sec_discrepancy}, we will deduce \Cref{thm_pm} from \Cref{thm_gen}.
-In \Cref{sec_unstruct} we bound the events that $M$ or $H$ have ``unstructured" null vectors, and in \Cref{sec_struct} we take care of ``structured" null vectors.
-In both sections, we first treat the signed matrix $H$ as a warmup to the more complicated arguments for $M$.
-The appendix contains the proof of \Cref{lem_tall}, which provides a technical reduction for ruling out structured null vectors.
+In Section \ref{sec_ideas} we describe the ideas of the proof in more detail, reviewing the approach introduced by Koml\'os to classify potential null vectors as structured and unstructured, and illustrating our use of couplings by solving a toy problem.
+Section \ref{sec_prelim} gives the formal statements and proofs for the tools that were motivated in Section \ref{sec_ideas}, namely the ``shuffling" coupling of rrd matrices, discrepancy properties for random regular digraphs (including results from \cite{Cook:discrep}), and a concentration inequality for the symmetric group due to Chatterjee.
+After establishing the discrepancy properties for $M$ in Section \ref{sec_discrepancy}, we will deduce Theorem \ref{thm_pm} from Theorem \ref{thm_gen}.
+In Sections \ref{sec_unstruct} and \ref{sec_struct} we bound the events that our random matrices have ``unstructured" and ``structured" null vectors, respectively -- for the signed matrix $H$ ``structured" will mean ``sparse", while for the rrd matrix $M$ it will mean that the null vector has a large level set.
+(Note that in the recent literature on invertibility of iid matrices the term ``structured" is used for vectors whose components lie in a set that is well-approximated in some sense by a \emph{generalized arithmetic progression} -- see \cite{TaVu:sing, TaVu:cond, RuVe}.)
+In each section, we first treat the signed matrix $H$ as a warmup to the more complicated arguments for $M$.
+However, the reader who is only interested in the proof of the main theorem concerning the rrd matrix $M$ can skip Sections \ref{sec_pm} and \ref{sec_structpm}.